Quantum violation of variants of LGIs upto algebraic maximum for qubit system: Comparing variants of LGIs with other formulations of macrorealism

-which is the variant of LGI written in terms of the $NSIT_{(12)3}$ condition.
-It can be seen from (\ref{dis}) that mere violation of $NSIT_{(12)3}$ do not provide the violation of inequality (\ref{3t}), the value of $\sum_{m_{3}}D_{12}(M_{3}^{m_{3}})$ needs to greater than a non-zero threshold value $4\beta$.
+Comparing Eq.(40) with Eq.(46), it is seen that two NSIT conditions and their interplay was involved in Eq.
+(40) instead of single NSIT condition in (\ref{dis}).
+However, mere violation of $NSIT_{(12)3}$ does not provide the violation of $K_3^{3}$, the value of $D_{12}(M_{3}^{-})$ needs to greater than a threshold value $2\beta$.
 Thus, NSIT condition is necessary for the violation of variant of LGI but not sufficient.
+In other words, the violation of NSIT condition provide the violation of MR$_{strong}$ but do not provide the violation of notion of macrorealism captured by variants of LGIs..